xzsevog/HeartDiseaseMIMICPrediction/README.md

 The analysis indicated that the XGBoost model performed slightly better when trained with **all preprocessed features** compared to the reduced set of top 20 features across all metrics.
 Although the performance difference is marginal, the full feature set provided a minor but consistent predictive advantage.
 Given that the increase in model complexity for this dataset size was acceptable, using all features was deemed beneficial.

-## Bonus: Model Comparison: Optimized XGBoost vs. Optimized Random Forest
+## Post-Tuning Model Validation
-To confirm XGB was indeed correct choice - After hyperparameter tuning of both models, a final comparison was made between the optimized XGBoost and Random Forest models on the full feature set.
-The results are summarized below:
+Although the baseline comparison indicated that XGBoost outperformed Random Forest, a final comparison was conducted after hyperparameter tuning of both models.The results are summarized below:

 | Metric   | XGBoost | Random Forest |
 |----------|---------|---------------|